IIIF/api/source/auth/2.0/index.md

 | profile      | _REQUIRED_    | The profile for the service _MUST_ be one of the profile values from the table above.|
 | service      | _REQUIRED_    | References to access token and other related services, described below.|

-The service description also includes the following descriptive properties, all of which are JSON objects conforming to the section [Language of Property Values][prezi3-languages] in the Presentation API.
-In the case where multiple language values are supplied, clients must use the algorithm in that section to determine which values to display to the user.
+The service description also includes the following descriptive properties, all of which are JSON objects conforming to the section [Language of Property Values][prezi3-languages] in the Presentation API. <!-- TODO: from search discussion, this references section 4 of prezi as foundational --> In the case where multiple language values are supplied, clients must use the algorithm in that section to determine which values to display to the user.

 | Property     | Required?   | Description |
 | ------------ | ----------- | ----------- |